Data Validation Framework – HDIV at a Glance

 Working

 HDIV appends a State parameter (_HDIV_State) with random token value for every request sent to the client.
 This token value is calculated based on chosen working strategy i.e. Hash/Cipher/Memory.
 The token validates all non-editable page contents on server side.
-A HDIV HTTP request looks like:
+A HDIV HTTP request looks

 More importantly, HDIV can also hide/mask the original value of parameter.
 Let’s say we have an application in which admin user role is recognized by a parameterrole=1001;now after implementing HDIV the parameter value will look likerole=1(any random value).
 This technique prevents attacker to guess original value of the parameter.